Other: European arnica, leopard's bane, mountain tobacco

 Arnica is a graceful woodland plant in the same family as the sunflower, native to Central Europe and the western United States.
-Its yellow flowers are collected at summer’s end and dried for medicinal use.
-There are many medicinally viable species of arnica flowers found around the globe, some of which are found in North American mountain ranges and woodlands.
+Its yellow flowers are collected at summer's end and dried for traditional use.
+There are many viable species of arnica flowers found around the globe, some of which are found in North American mountain ranges and woodlands.

 The most commercially available species is Arnica montana, which is the species available for purchase from Mountain Rose Herbs.
 This species of arnica is native to Europe, with a natural range stretching from the southern Iberian Peninsula to Scandinavia.
 The plant has large flower heads with brilliant yellow coloration.
 Flowers begin to appear during mid-summer and continue blooming well into autumn.
 For best results, they should be harvested early in the blooming season.
 The dried flowers are fluffy and fibrous, and can be irritating to the nose if handled improperly.

 Arnica flower infused in oil for topical use.

 Not for internal use.
 Do not use on open wounds or broken skin.
 Persons with allergies to other members of the Asteraceae family should exercise caution.

 For educational purposes only This information has not been evaluated by the Food and Drug Administration.

 This information is not intended to diagnose, treat, cure, or prevent any disease.